William Faulkner: Influence

-According to critic and translator Valerie Miles, Faulkner's influence on Latin American fiction is considerable, with fictional worlds created by Gabriel García Márquez (Macondo) and Juan Carlos Onetti (Santa Maria) being "very much in the vein of" Yoknapatawpha: "Carlos Fuentes's The Death of Artemio Cruz wouldn't exist if not for As I Lay Dying".
+Faulkner is widely considered a towering figure in Southern literature; Flannery O'Connor wrote that "the presence alone of Faulkner in our midst makes a great difference in what the writer can and cannot permit himself to do.
+Nobody wants his mule and wagon stalled on the same track the Dixie Limited is roaring down".
+In 1943, while working at Warner Brothers, Faulkner wrote a letter of encouragement to a young Mississippi writer, Eudora Welty.
+According to critic and translator Valerie Miles, Faulkner's influence on Latin American fiction is considerable, with fictional worlds created by Gabriel García Márquez (Macondo) and Juan Carlos Onetti (Santa Maria) being "very much in the vein of" Yoknapatawpha, and that "Carlos Fuentes's The Death of Artemio Cruz wouldn't exist if not for As I Lay Dying".
 Fuentes himself cited Faulkner as one of the writers most important to him.
-Faulkner also had great influence on Mario Vargas Llosa, particularly on the early novels The Time of the Hero, The Green House and Conversation in the Cathedral.
+Faulkner had great influence on Mario Vargas Llosa, particularly on his early novels The Time of the Hero, The Green House and Conversation in The Cathedral.
 Vargas Llosa has claimed that during his student years he learned more from Yoknapatawpha than from classes.
-Jorge Luis Borges translated Faulkner's The Wild Palms into Spanish.
+Jorge Luis Borges is credited with the translation of Faulkner's The Wild Palms into Spanish, although Douglas Day believes it's not impossible that Borges' mother may have done the translation.
+Day also believes that Borges' deep immersion in and study of The Wild Palms may have influenced him to abandon the novel as his own writing form of choice.

 The works of William Faulkner are a clear influence on the French novelist Claude Simon, and the Portuguese novelist António Lobo Antunes.
 Cormac McCarthy has been described as a "disciple of Faulkner".

+In The Elements of Style, E. B. White cites Faulkner: "If the experiences of Walter Mitty, of Dick Diver, of Rabbit Angstrom have seemed for the moment real to countless readers, if in reading Faulkner we have almost the sense of inhabiting Yoknapatawpha County during the decline of the South, it is because the details used are definite, the terms concrete."
+Later, Faulkner's style is contrasted with that of Hemingway.